 Back to the grounds for photocopying, about which I’ve found several relevant notifications.

-A notification (tsūtatsu) is not a law but an internal instruction from a higher organization to a lower organization within an agency (e.g. the Ministry of Health, Labour and Welfare) to unify the interpretation of laws throughout the organization.
-They are not laws and are therefore not legally binding, however, they are in practice extremely important as administrative bodies, who execute/enforce laws, follow these internal notifications until the law is clarified by amendment or a judge denied a specific interpretation at court.
+A notification (tsūchi) is not a law but an advice from the national government to the local public bodies about administrative guidance (gyōsei shidō) to unify the interpretation/execution of laws.
+They are not laws and are therefore not legally binding, however, in practice they are extremely important as local public bodies tend to give administrative guidance following these advice unless and until the law is clarified by an amendment or a judge denies such an interpretation at court.

 Among other notifications, the notification issued by the Director of the Health Service Bureau states as follows: